mbaumer/us_hep_funding/docs/_states/PA.md

 <a name="PA-17"></a>
 [Back to top](#top)
 ## PA-17 -- Rep. Matthew Cartwright (D)
+### Committees
+Matthew Cartwright is the #18 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016